The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse: Materials and Method

 \subsubsection{Packaging Specimens for Transport and Scanning}

 Once the layout was established and recorded, we carefully used a sharpie to trace the fragments, being mindful not to get ink on the fragments (see \hyperref[fig: process]{Figure} \ref{fig: process}\hyperref[fig: process]{E}).
+The outlines were later used as guides for cutting cavities in the foam that add additional protection to the specimens.
 The outlines can be slightly larger than the fragment itself.
-For smaller fragments, a thin tip sharpie can be used in order to produce a more accurate outline.
+A thin tip sharpie can be used for smaller fragments in order to produce a more accurate outline.
 After outlining, the specimens were removed from the strip and set aside.
 All but two of the remaining foam strips were glued to the back of the outlined strip using a glue gun.
-This ensures that the strips will form one cohesive stack.
+This ensures that the strips will form one cohesive stack (see \hyperref[fig: process]{Figure} \ref{fig: process}\hyperref[fig: process]{F}).
 Once the glue set, we followed the outlines using box cutters to cut holes in the stack of glued foam.
-The foam that was removed was set aside in the order that it was cut out so that it could be used later in the process to add padding if needed (see \hyperref[fig: process]{Figure} \ref{fig: process}\hyperref[fig: process]{F}).
+The foam that was removed was set aside in the order that it was cut out so that it could be used later in the process to add padding if additional protection was needed (see \hyperref[fig: process]{Figure} \ref{fig: process}\hyperref[fig: process]{E}).

 After the foam had been cut to create cavities for each bone fragment, the styrofoam stack was flipped upside down to properly attach the bottom piece of the structure.
 One of the single strips of styrofoam previously set aside was used for the bottom piece.
 When specimens were heavier, we added additional layers to the bottom and top to prevent the bone fragments from falling out of the packaging during transport and scanning.
 In some cases, especially when packaging smaller fragments, we cut out the cavities prior to gluing so that we could apply glue near to the edges that were cut to ensure that fragments would not escape the cavity and slip in between the layers of foam.